TheRealGeneParmesan/Book-Search-Engine-MERN/README.md

 When I click on the 'Remove' button on a book, then that book is deleted from my saved books list

-I can then click on the 'Logout' button, which will log me out of the site and I will then be presented with a menu with the options Searhc for Books and Login/Signup and an input field to search for books and a submit button.
+I can then click on the 'Logout' button, which will log me out of the site and I will then be presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button.

 ## Tests